 However, this St. Patrick’s Day is extra special because it’s also someone’s birthday.
 Someone kind of adorable.
 But man, he’s getting old.
 Lucky the Leprechaun from the Lucky Charms box is celebrating his 50th birthday this March 17.
 And birthdays always deserve martinis, especially big milestone 50th birthdays.
 They also deserve special boxes of cereal.
 So, to celebrate Lucky’s big day, General Mills issued a box of Lucky Charms with all green marshmallows.

-- 1/4 C Lucky Charms cereal, crushed
+- 1/4 cup Lucky Charms cereal, crushed

-- 1 1/2 oz. vodka or vanilla vodka
+- 1 1/2 oz. vodka (plain or vanilla)

 - 5 oz. soda water

 Put crushed cereal on a small plate.
 Mix water and sugar together in a small bowl and brush mixture onto the rim of a martini glass.
 Place glass upside-down on cereal plate to completely coat rim.

 Put marshmallows in martini glass and pour vodka and soda water into the glass.